russelporosky/russelporosky/README.md

 I do most of my code in TypeScript, but jump into PHP and Python pretty much at a whim.
 I've concentrated on Angular for several years, but again, I'm always happy to experience React, Vue, and Svelte when the opportunity arises.

 Things I have in progress:
-* a book on using NX to create Angular micro-frontends with a Firebase backend, hosted on Firebase
+* a book on using NX to create Angular micro-frontends with AWS
-* an Arduino-based backlighting project for a performance space with ~1500 RGB lights
+* an Arduino-based backlighting project for a performance space with ~1700 RGB lights
 * an automated billing application for private music schools using Angular and Firebase
 * an online movie and television prop museum
 * learning Japanese